 The newer motors at about 1978 used a nylon water pump housing and stainless steel impeller liner which is far better than the original metal water pump pot metal housing.
 This new housing can be retrofitted to the older motors.
 The 1979 water pump used a different water pump with a smaller impeller diameter.

 Some might call me frugal and from my scavenging listed above, maybe so, but with the price of a new pump unit at over $75 and this being an old motor of unknown qualities, I did not want to invest a bunch of money before I found out how it eventually may or may not run.
-Being retired and on a fixed income also could have been somewhat of a determining factor.
+Being retired and on a fixed income also could have also been somewhat of a determining factor.

 Pawing thru my junk box again, I found water pump parts of a older QD-19 10hp.
 The stainless base was the same exact size and shape as the 6hp only better condition.
 The housing was the same only the center hole indicated a larger drive shaft was used, it however was in worse shape than the one I took off.

 |Original worn water pump housing & plate|

 I salvaged the 10hp bottom plate and placed the existing 6 hp housing in my metal lathe.
 Mind you that one of my professions in the journey of life was a machinist.
 I dial indicated the impeller hole concentric and square with the four jaw chuck, then reached inside with a boring bar removing about .008" off the unworn center (just enough to clean it up) to match the wear of the impeller vanes being careful not to take to much because the impeller hole is now eccentric to the lathe chuck.
 Then I removed about .015" off the bottom flange to compensate for any possible wear and what I removed.
 Hopefully the new impeller would be a tight fit like originally designed.

 I then mixed up some JB Weld and filled the 2 holes in the aluminum casting.
 Later I sanded them down matching the rest of the inside housing and cleaned up the non-wear behind the holes.